hpe-dev-incubator/hpe-dev-portal/content/blog/use-redfish-and-ipv6-to-find-lost-servers.md

 The recovery process presented in this blog post relies entirely on EUI-64 IPv6 link local addresses, and thus on MAC addresses.
 If you don't have the list of the affected iLO MAC addresses, you need to go through the next paragraph.

-In case you have that list and your systems are iLO 5 based or later with
+If you have that list and your systems are iLO 5 based or later with
 <a href="https://servermanagementportal.ext.hpe.com/docs/redfishservices/ilos/ilo6/ilo6_161/ilo6_network_resourcedefns161/#oemhpeipv6"
 target="_blank">RFC7217</a>
 disabled, you can skip the next paragraph and study the second scenario.